Solo Exhibitions

 April 30, 2022 – April 30, 2023

-At the time, we had just purchased 19 acres in Germantown, New York—a place filled with cedar trees, wild grasses, and memories waiting to be made.
+Matilda McQuaid, a longtime supporter and visionary curator, offered an opportunity we couldn’t resist: a commission for LongHouse Reserve’s first major outdoor sculpture.
+We had just purchased 19 acres in Germantown, New York—a place filled with cedar trees, wild grasses, and memories waiting to be made.
 As we cleared a space for three sheds, the scent of cut cedar transported us back to our grandmother Frances Hill’s cedar chest, where she kept magical fabrics.
 Those smells, textures, and memories became foundational to our artmaking.

-Installed during a time of transition at LongHouse following the passing of its founder, Jack Lenor Larsen, the piece felt especially resonant.
+Visitors described crossing a bridge—not only a physical one, but a symbolic threshold between past and future.
+Installed during a time of transition at LongHouse following founder Jack Lenor Larsen’s passing, the piece felt especially resonant.
 It honored legacy while pointing toward transformation.
-For us, it was about memory, nature, and connection—an homage to where we came from and what we dream forward.